tarantool/doc/doc/reference/tooling/tt_cli/replicaset.rst

     $ tt replicaset demote my-app:storage-001-a --force

 In the ``election`` failover mode, ``tt replicaset demote`` initiates a leader election in the replica set.
-The specified instance's ref:`replication.election_mode <configuration_reference_replication_election_mode>` is changed to ``voter`` for this election, which guarantees that another member of the replica set is elected as a new leader.
+The specified instance's :ref:`replication.election_mode <configuration_reference_replication_election_mode>` is changed to ``voter`` for this election, which guarantees that another instance is elected as a new replica set leader.

 The ``--timeout`` option can be used to specify the election completion timeout: